Yarra Ranges Council

-Displacement of microplastics from the synthetic surface was a critical element for this project.
+The displacement of microplastics from the synthetic surface was a critical element for this project.
 The proposed synthetic pitch was directly adjacent to a creek, and the drainage point of discharge was into the creek.
-Council was committed to providing a design that ensures no microplastics migration and, therefore, the design needed to meet this requirement.
+Council was committed to providing a design that ensures no microplastic migration and the design needed to meet this requirement.

-Interested about learning how to minimise the risk of microplastics leaving the Field of Play?
+Interested in learning how to minimise the risk of microplastics leaving the Field of Play?

-Our design included the following key features to curtail microplastics from being washed into the downstream during a storm event:
+SPORTENG's design included the following key features to curtail microplastics from being washed downstream during a storm event:

 The completed synthetic pitch will be a great asset for the community and will enable the club to attract new players.
-With a large goal storage to safely lock away the goals when not in use and the synthetic tablet will allow a high level of flexibility to cater for all levels of use.
+With a large goal storage to safely lock away the goals when not in use, the synthetic tablet will allow a high level of flexibility to cater to all levels of use.